thyarles/thyarles/README.md

 <p align="center"><img src="https://i.ytimg.com/vi/bj-LMniVfJ8/mqdefault.jpg" alt="stats"></p>

-_But if you are asking about the value of x, it is 5 cm without any math because it is a **Pythagorean Triples**._
+But if you are asking about the value of x, it is 5 cm without any math because it is a **Pythagorean Triples**.

+Wrapping up, give me the right question to receive the right answer.

 ## Filosophy